alexharri/website/posts/encoding-declension.md

 the answer depends on the degree to which the input data exhibits the following two characteristics:

+ * _Regularity_ — the degree to which similar key suffixes map to the same values.
  * _Comprehensiveness_ — how well the input data captures rules _and_ exceptions to them.
- * _Regularity_ — the degree to which similar key suffixes map to the same values.

 ### Regularity

 If the input data were _irregular_ -- meaning that there's no significant relationship between suffixes and associated values -- the values of leaves in subtrees would frequently differ.
 That would prevent subtree compression, resulting in not-very-compressed trie that is similar, if not identical, to the original trie.
 The less a trie is compressed, the longer the suffix match needs to be for a value to be returned.

-The opposite happens as the input data becomes more _regular_.
+The opposite happens as the input data becomes more regular.
 Subtrees will be more frequently compressed, leading to shorter suffix matches being required for values to be returned.
 Shorter matches leads to more lookups returning values.
 In the extreme, a fully compressed trie will _always_ return the same value for all lookup keys.

-Now, the whole point of the compressed trie is to capture the rules in data that is fairly regular, but not completely.
-If a dataset is either fully regular, or not regular at all, a compressed trie is not a good fit.
-Icelandic name declension is a great fit since similar name suffixes tend to follow similar patterns of declension (I will demonstrate that in a later chapter).
+If a dataset is either extremely regular or irregular, a compressed trie is not a good fit.

 ### Comprehensiveness

-Let's now consider comprehensiveness.
-If we pick 15 Icelandic names at random, we may get a sample that is perfectly irregular, leading to a fully uncompressed trie.
-We might also get a sample where every name follows the same pattern of declension, leading to a fully compressed trie.

-If we increases the sample to 450 names, we will definitely see patterns emerge.
-Depending on chance, we might see many counterexamples to the patterns in our sample, but we might happen to see few.
-With a total of 4,500 approved Icelandic names, I'd expect a sample of 450 to capture the rules of the most common Icelandic name suffixes, but I'd expect lots of incorrect values.
-The sample of 450 is not comprehensive enough.
+Subtrees are only ever incorrectly compressed if the original trie lacks a counterexample to the regularity that led to compression.
+If a counterexample had been present, it would have prevented compression and created an exception to the rule.

+If we pick, say, 450 Icelandic names at random, we will capture many of the rules of Icelandic name declension, and some counterexamples to them.
+Still, 450 names is only 10% of approved Icelandic names, so we can expect loads of declension rules _not_ to be covered by that sample.

 But with 3,700 samples, like in our case, we have over 80% coverage.
 With data that comprehensive, the compressed trie captures the rules, and exceptions to those rules, incredibly well.

-Subtrees are only ever incorrectly compressed if the original trie lacks a counterexample to the regularity that led to compression.
-If a counterexample were present, it would have prevented compression and created an exception to the rule.
-As comprehensiveness increases, so does the number of counterexamples.
-The more comprehensive the input data, the better the rules are captured.
+The compressed trie is a great fit for Icelandic name declension _because_ the data we have on Icelandic name declension is both fairly regular and very comprehensive.

 ## Merging sibling leaves with common suffixes